What you learn

 The assessment strategy of the course consists mainly of coursework, work based placements and practical assessments as these will offer you the closest real-life experience to secure future employment.
 Examples of assessment methods used within the course are: Practical session with reflective essays, written reports, Industry simulations, presentations and Vivas.

 The course lecturers will clearly explain the course content, interlinking the assessment methods and each assessments requirements.
 However, all of the information on assessments are provided within the course handbook, programme specification and each individual module handbook available to students after enrolment.

 Where is the course delivered (facilities / classrooms)

 This course will be delivered at the University Centre where students will have access to a HE-specific study zone, including computer facilities, and social area.

-A typical offer is likely to be 2 x D at A level, or a Merit profile in a relevant BTEC National Diploma/Certificate, together with a number of GCSE grades at C or above including English.
+A typical offer is likely to be based on 2 x D grades at A level or a Merit profile in a relevant BTEC National Diploma.

 International qualifications will be assessed against these criteria.
-Speakers of other languages will need to possess an IELTS band score of 6.0 (with no-less than 5.5 in any one element) or a recognised English Level 2 qualification.
+Speakers of other languages need to have an IELTS score of at least 6.0 or a recognised level 2 English qualification

 How to apply

 If you would like to apply for any of the Leeds City College full-time Higher Education programmes for 2019 entry, (unless otherwise stated) please do so via UCAS at www.ucas.com